We are all looking for something. For many, we are looking for a warm inviting Jewish community that makes us feel like we are home.

 Jane’s husband, George is a (mostly retired) accountant and professor.
 They have three wonderful adult children: Jacob, Jo, and Sarah Jane.

-Cantor Lynda Hope Dresher has been our musical spiritual guide at Har Shalom since 2015.
-She adds to our religious school by sharing her sense of creativity and artistic wonder with our students.
-She was an integral part of Congregation B’nai Torah in Highland Park for 12 years as their Cantor.
+Cantor Lynda Hope Dresher enriched our musical spirituality at Har Shalom from 2015-2020.
+She added to our religious school by sharing her sense of creativity and artistic wonder with our students.
+She was an integral part of Congregation B’nai Torah in Highland Park for 12 years as the Cantor.
 She received her Bachelors of Arts Degree from the University of Illinois and her cantorial degree from the American Conference of Cantors certification program in partnership with Hebrew Union College-School of Sacred Music.